Support During Social Distancing

 If you find yourself feeling triggered and/or arguing with people that are close to you, try connecting with that moment and taking space.
 Even 2 minutes of space to cool down and reflect on what is happening.
 When I do this I am able to clearly see that my reaction is coming from a place of fear and anxiety.
 When I see this, I can express what is happening for me.
 Or, I can practice self-compassion or simple mindful breathing for a minute or two.

-Coming this Summer and Fall:
+Coming this Fall and Winter

 Kind Mind Resilience Building Program